-In the C++ programming language, the multiset end function is a function that is present in the Standard Template Library (STL).
-It is used to return an iterator that is next to the last entry in the multiset container.
-It helps to make the boundary of the container.
-We can use this function to iterate, compare, and understand the range of the multiset container.
+In C++, the end method in the multiset class is a part of the Standard Template Library (STL).
+Its purpose is to provide an iterator pointing to the element after the last element in the multiset container.
+This function is valuable for establishing the boundaries of the container, enabling operations like iteration, comparison, and determining the range of elements within the multiset container.

 Note:- This is a placeholder.
 No element exists in this location, and attempting to access it is undefined behavior.